Pivot Table Count Unique (Table of Contents)

 Introduction to Pivot Table Count Unique

-Pivot table is the best feature that Excel includes within.
+A pivot table is the best feature that Excel includes within.
 It takes rows into consideration and then allows us to summarize the data based on either sum or count or average or any other numerical aspect of the data we want.
 The best part, it also helps us counting the text values.
-By far the count function within the pivot table is quite a of use and needed every now and then by analysts.
+By far, the count function within the pivot table is quite of use and needed every now and then by analysts.
 However, when we are in need to count unique values, there is no default function under Excel.
 With some tweak and twist, we can count the unique values in the Excel pivot table.

 What is Count Unique?

 Suppose you are running a business and have sold hoses pumps to different countries in the past 12 months.
 Now, you want to check how many unique customers (in our example, consider the country as a customer) you have achieved during this period.
 The chances are that we have traded with multiple countries and out of which we only want to figure out the unique country values.

 Just a small example for your reference here.
 We are not using the entire year’s data.
 Since it is a day-wise trade, it will be a huge one.
 Just for a realization, see the image below:

 If we go through the data, we can say that there are three unique country values: India, United Arab Emirates, and the USA.
 However, if we do a pivot table and count the Destination Country, then the results are somewhat weird, as shown in the screenshot below: